Neville Wadia

-Neville Ness Wadia (22 August 1911 – 31 July 1996) was a British born Indian businessman, philanthropist and a member of the Wadia family, an old Parsi family which, by the 1840s, was one of the leading forces in the Indian shipbuilding industry.
+Neville Ness Wadia (22 August 1911 – 31 July 1996) was a British-born Indian businessman, philanthropist, and member of the Wadia family, an old Parsi family which, by the 1840s, was one of the leading forces in the Indian shipbuilding industry.
 Wadia was the last of India's aristocratic taipans, who expanded his family textile concern into one of India's largest and donated lavishly for the welfare of the Parsee community to which he belonged.

 Life and career

 Neville Ness Wadia was born in Liverpool on 22 August 1911 to Sir Ness Wadia and Lady Evelyne Clara Powell Wadia.
 He was the grandson of Nowrosjee Wadia and Bai Jerbai.
-Brought up in opulence in England, he was educated at Malvern College and Trinity College, Cambridge.
+Growing up Wadia's father divided his time between England and India.
+Wadia spent his entire youth brought up in opulence in England and was educated at Malvern College.
+He later graduated from Trinity College, Cambridge in 1932.

 Wadia married Dina, the only child of Muhammad Ali Jinnah, the founder of Pakistan and his wife Rattanbai Petit, in 1938.
 The wedding was largely criticized due to being an inter-faith marriage, Dina belonged to a Muslim faith, and Wadia was a Parsi.
 The couple had two children, a son, Nusli Wadia, and a daughter, Diana Wadia.
 However, the marriage did not last long and the couple divorced in 1943.

 Although his father was born a Parsi, he renounced the Zoroastrian faith and converted to Christianity.
-Wadia was raised as a Christian but he later converted from Christianity to Zoroastrianism.
+Wadia was raised as an Anglican christian and was brought up in the Church of England, but he later converted from Christianity to Zoroastrianism.